Glossary definitionBrowse the neighboring terms

 Finding the right prompt, tool setup, or configuration to unlock abilities a model already has but does not show by default.

-A model may be fully capable of a task yet fail completely under a naive prompt.
-Elicitation is the systematic process of discovering what works: providing worked examples, giving tool access, breaking the task into steps, or adjusting temperature and other settings.
+Capability elicitation is the systematic process of finding the right prompt, tool setup, or configuration to unlock abilities a model already has but does not show by default.
+Techniques include providing worked examples, giving tool access, breaking the task into steps, or adjusting temperature and other settings.
 Early large language models seemed unable to do multi-step math until researchers discovered that adding "let's think step by step" to the prompt unlocked the ability.
 The capability was always there; it needed the right trigger.

 Builder example